duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-3-generating-components.md

 ng g lib --help
 ```

-* Add a new lib called auth
+* Add a new lib called auth.
+We will not lazy load this lib as auth will always be used by our app

 ```
 ng g lib auth --routing --parent-module=apps/customer-portal/src/app/app.module.ts